aidyp/adp/content/post/passwords.md

 // Graphs go here.

-*Caveat*
+### sideways thinking

 This distinction between length and depth is not always so clear cut.
-Take xkcd's great comic on the subject,
+Take xkcd's great comic on passwords,

 // Link to comic goes here

-How can we evaluate the strength of this password? `correcthorsebatterystaple` is 25 symbols long, from a symbol set of 26 letters.
+How can we evaluate the space of this password under our model? `correcthorsebatterystaple` is 25 symbols long, from a symbol set of 26 letters.
 This is pretty strong.
 A computer would have a hard time guessing this.
 Using our equation, we get

 $$N = 26^{25}$$